dysh

 at the University of Maryland (UMD).

-It is intended to be an alternative for GBTIDL, GBO’s current spectral line data reduction package.
+It is intended to replace GBTIDL, GBO’s current spectral line data reduction package.

 If you find a bug or something you think is in error, please report it on the GitHub issue tracker.
 You must have a GitHub account to submit an issue.